dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 Links from external sources that point towards your website are perceived as confidence votes by the search engines.

-* web directories (selectively and trustworthy, after an approved review) / local business directories / social media / websites with <ins>relevant</ins> content (e.g. when you reference another website along with some of your content) / links pointing to your website from other websites
+* web directories (selectively and trustworthy, after an approved review) / local business directories / social media/ websites with <ins>relevant</ins> content (e.g. when you reference another website along with some of your content) / links pointing to your website from other websites
   * e.g. links from non-profit or educational organizations can be quite trustworthy

 **Link-building**: [moz link explorer for backlink checker](https://moz.com/link-explorer), and other tools like: [majestic.com](https://majestic.com/), [ahrefs.com](https://ahrefs.com/), [raven tools](https://raventools.com/), [semrush](https://www.semrush.com/)